andykirk/classname-audit/README.md

 Node based cli tool to audit the classnames of a website during a site crawl.

-This tool crawls a website from any given URL and build two JSON files.
+This tool crawls a website from any given URL and builds two JSON files.
-The first lists all the URLS found on the site and then lists all the classes found at each URL.
+The first lists all the URLs found on the site and then lists all the classes found at each URL.
 I.e.

 ~~~~~